GIL0BAT0/FinTechCaseStudy/README.md

 Source: (Mileva, 2022)

-A great amount of Shopify’s success can be attributed to its API that allows over 4,000 apps to connect through its app store to its platform including Amazon, Facebook, Instagram, Quickbooks, etc. When it comes to their tech stack, there are over 100 applications and tools
+A large amount of Shopify’s success can be attributed to its API and App Store that allow over 4,000 apps to connect to its platform, including Amazon, Facebook, Instagram, Quickbooks, etc. This allows businesses to customize and scale as needed.

-The primary coding language used by the founders for the server-side apllication programing is Ruby.

 ![Brief History of Shopify](Screenshot%202023-02-27%20at%2011.26.56.png)
 Source: (Merritt, 2022)

+There are over 100 applications and tools included in Shopify's tech stack, and the primary coding language used by the founders for the server-side application programing is Ruby, with some of the original code written almost 17 years ago still in use today.

+Other tech stack include Java, HTML, Liquid, MYSQL, etc.

 ## Results

+One of the key metrics used to gauge success since its inception has been MRR or Monthly Recurring Revenue.
+According to the founders, this metric is a great indicator of happy clients since their platform is on a subscription basis which means that a high number of businesses are consistently renewing.

 ## Recommendations
+---
 ## References
 Ahmed, N. (2023, January 18).
 Top 16 Shopify Alternatives to Consider in 2023 - Free & Paid.
 Cloudways.
 Retrieved February 27, 2023, from https://www.cloudways.com/blog/shopify-alternatives/